WZY009/My-Leetcode-Record/README.md

 2. leetcdoe 648.
 Replace Words - Use a new API - stringstream to handle the string with space split.
 3. leetcode 211.
 Design Add and Search Words Data Structure - The most difficult part is how to deal with wildcard character.
 We could use DFS to skip current node.
 4. leetcode 677.
 Map Sum Pairs - At first I made a mistake.
 I give every node a value.
 In fact, we should just give the value to the end of the word in the dictionary.

+### Long time no see!!!
+#### 7.27
+1. leetcode 295.
+Find Median from Data Stream - Key is to use two priority queue to record the numbers larger than the middle and the numbers smaller or euqal than the middle.
+What's more, you should notice that the different size of these two queues should be less than 2!
+Specifically, the queMin.size() >= queMax.size()